 TRAC Productions makes vivid and exclusive programmes that go around the world.
 Producer Robert Cockburn’s broadcast work is for the BBC, National Geographic and Journeyman Pictures.
 Robert is a journalist and a drama writer for stage and screen.
-A former correspondent in Lebanon, Syria and Iraq for The Observer and BBC, he has worked widely for the BBC, UK Guardian and The Times as well as writing for the Public Library of Science Medicine, Amnesty International, The American Prospect, the satirical Private Eye and many others.
+A former correspondent in Lebanon, Syria and Iraq for The Observer and BBC, he has worked widely for the BBC, UK Guardian and The Times as well as writing for the Public Library of Science Medicine, Amnesty International, The American Prospect, the satirical Private Eye and across the Australian print and broadcast media.

 A short political comedy